Mike-Honey/hackathons/CSDC/README.md

 **Team Information:**

 [Mike Honey](https://www.linkedin.com/in/mikehoney/) leads a data visualization consultancy: [Manga Solutions](https://www.mangasolutions.com).
 He works with a global portfolio of clients across the healthcare, conservation, social change, finance and education sectors.
-He draws on 20+ years of experience implementing data integration and data visualisation solutions.
+He draws on 20+ years of experience implementing data integration and data visualization solutions.
+He was recently awarded a prize by Kaggle for his contribution on the [COVID-19 Open Research Dataset Challenge (CORD-19)](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge), and is an active member of the [CoronaWhy](www.coronawhy.org) data science community.

 **Approach:**